 You Must Have Been a Beautiful Baby

-Put up each photo with a number above it on a bulletin board.
+Put each photo, with a number above it, on a bulletin board.
 Take care not to damage the photo.
 Give everyone a piece of paper with as many numbers as there are pictures.
 Customers try to guess which photo corresponds to each guest.
 The winner will be the one who has matched the most pictures with the right people at the workshop wins.

 Yours For Keeps

 Supplies: Tape player and tape.
-CM product wrapped many times.
+Creative Memory product wrapped many times.

-This works best when your customers are sitting in groups.
-Have a package for each grouping of 4 to 6 people.
-Bring out the package(s) and announce that it is to be handed from person to person around the group for as long as the music is played.
+Have a package for each grouping of four to six people.
+Bring out the package(s) and announce that it is to be handed from person to person around the group for as long as the music is playing.
 As soon as the music stops, the one who is holding the package takes off one of the wrappings.
 The package will have several wrappings, each separately tied.
 The customer who takes off the last wrapping will come to the CM product, and a note saying "This is yours for keeps".

 Creative Memories Vocabulary Test

 At your workshop instruct your guests to see how many words of four letters or more each one can make using only the letters in Creative Memories.
 No letter may be used more often than it appears in those words.
 The customers with the most words wins.
-You could also use the words Crop Til You Drop.
+You could use other words.

 Creative Memories Memory Test

-Select a number of CM objects, and place them on a tray.
+Select a number of Creative Memories objects, and place them on a tray.

-Allow your customers a minute or two to look at these objects, then remove the tray and give each customer a pencil and paper and instructions to write down as many as he can remember.
+Allow your customers a minute or two to look at these objects, then remove the tray and give each customer a pencil and paper and have write down as many as they can remember.
 The customer who remembers the most correctly wins.

 How Many, How Much?